 There are about 250 original graves in the Gawthorpe Burial Ground, but some have multiple occupants.
 Apart from three or four, all the graves are in Section F. However, another 160 sets of human remains from 69 graves were exhumed from the Radley Street Burial Ground of the Ossett Congregational Church as part of the Dimple Wells slum clearance scheme in approximately 1969.
 The exhumed graves at Dimple Wells were established between 1811 and 1896, with the majority between 1820 and 1870 and included some well-known Ossett people, including Hannah Pickard and her brothers as well as Archer, Briggs, Brook, Ellis, Giggal, Mitchell, Oakes, Saxton, Scott, Wilby and my own Wilson ancestors.
 The apparently well-preserved remains were exhumed by a JCB, transported in an open-topped lorry and then then reburied in the Gawthorpe Burial Ground in a large pit, 9-10ft deep, allegedly just to the left of the main Burial Ground entrance, near to the west wall.
 No burial service or religious ceremony was performed when the bodies were re-interred and inexplicably, there is no record of the exhumation or subsequent re-interment in the ' Ossett Observer' or in the records of the two Congregational Churches concerned.
 What is certain is that the land at Dimple Wells was re-developed for new housing in the early 1970s.

-The last burial at the Gawthorpe Burial Ground took place on the 30th October 1968 and was that of Michael Gummerson, 42 Swithenbank Avenue, Gawthorpe who was aged just 7 years when he died in a tragic drowning accident at Dewsbury Swimming Baths.
-He is buried in Plot 100 with his grandfather George Andrew Gummerson who had died in 1948 aged 43.
+The last burial at the Gawthorpe Burial Ground took place on the 30th October 1968 and was that of Michael Gummerson, 42 Swithenbank Avenue, Gawthorpe, son of Joseph Ward Gummerson, who was aged just 7 years when he died in a tragic drowning accident at Dewsbury Swimming Baths.
+He is buried in Plot 100 with his uncle, George Andrew Gummerson who had died in 1948 aged 43.
 The plot for the grave had been bought by Mrs. Violet Gummerson of 15, Bridal Lane, Gawthorpe on the 14th December 1948.

 Gawthorpe Junior and Infants School was opened in 1927, but prior to that, National School in Gawthorpe was further down Royds Lane at the junction with Leeds Road.
 This school was constructed in 1840, but was demolished in the 1970s to make way for the new Ossett bypass.